rtbrick/bngblaster/docsrc/sources/install.rst

     sudo bngblaster -C config.json -I

-A third option is to set capabilities on the binary with in example `setcap` as shown below:
+A third option is to set capabilities on the binary with for example `setcap` as shown below:

 .. code-block:: none